virasana/blog_app/README.md

 - Mapping of process → job → message in Redis
 - Distributed coordination using Redis locks

+## Redis as a Queue in Sidekiq

+Redis acts as a **fast in-memory queue**, but it is **just a storage layer**—it does not process jobs itself.
+Sidekiq workers read jobs from Redis and execute them, coordinating work across multiple Sidekiq instances.

+### Key behaviors

+- **Job lifecycle:** Jobs are pushed to Redis queues, picked up by Sidekiq workers, and marked as **in progress** while being processed.
+- **Heartbeat:** Workers periodically update a heartbeat in Redis to signal they are alive; if a worker dies, jobs can be retried.
+- **Reaper:** A background process monitors jobs stuck in progress due to worker failure and moves them back to the queue for retry.
+- **Coordination:** Multiple Sidekiq instances can safely pull jobs from the same Redis queues because Redis operations like `RPOP` are atomic.

+**Summary:** Redis holds the jobs and tracks their state, while Sidekiq handles execution, retries, and coordination among workers.

 ## Development & Deployment
 - Using Docker for Rails app and Redis
 - Running Sidekiq separately from Rails server